Osbern FitzOsbern

 Osbern was present at the church councils held in 1072 and 1075.
 Osbern was present at the first Christmas court held by King William II of England after his accession.
 Osbern did not attend the church council held by Anselm, the new Archbishop of Canterbury in 1102, as he was ill.

-He became embroiled in a dispute with the monks of Battle Abbey, who had established a priory in Exeter.
+Osbern became embroiled in a dispute with the monks of Battle Abbey, who had established a priory in Exeter.
 The cathedral chapter of Exeter objected to the priory establishing a graveyard or ringing their bells, and both sides appealed to Anselm, who ruled in Battle's favour on the bell issue.
 The dispute over the graveyard was still ongoing in 1102, when Pope Paschal II wrote to Osbern ordering him to allow the priory to establish a graveyard for their benefactors.

-Osbern FitzOsbern died in 1103, having gone blind before his death.
+Osbern died in 1103, having gone blind before his death.
 Frank Barlow, a medieval historian, described Osbern as "unsociable".

 William FitzOsbern, Earl of Hereford was his brother.
 Their father was Osbern de Crépon, a guardian and seneschal to the young Duke William.